henriquemarlon/rollups-rehypothecation-portal/README.md

 #### Contracts

 The `ERC20ReHypothecationPortal` enables users to deposit ERC-20 tokens that are automatically routed to configured ERC-4626 yield sources (vaults).
 The vault shares are held by the Cartesi application while user balances are tracked off-chain.

-Each deployment script saves its configuration to JSON files in the `./deployments/` directory for easy reference and integration.
+This allows idle tokens to generate yield through lending protocols, liquidity pools, or other DeFi strategies while remaining available for use within the Cartesi application.

 During deployment, you will be prompted to enter:
 - **InputBox address**: The Cartesi InputBox contract address